-- Showcasing your teachers’ work to parents
+- Showcasing your educators’ work to parents

-By having clear expectations, teachers will be able to take guilt-free breaks and maintain some balance while on the job.
+By having clear expectations, educators will be able to take guilt-free breaks and maintain some balance while on the job.
 A mentorship program will help with training on the job, and having set career tracks will also help you build a team structure that has growth potential and pushes your staff to value their work.
 This is also a great way to retain top talent at your center.

 Continuous professional development is key to staying up to date with the various licensing requirements and trends in the field.
 Reinvesting into your workforce will translate to an increase in quality across the board and yield returns both monetarily and from a morale perspective.